Psychtoolbox-3/psychtoolbox-3.github.com/docs/VRInputStuffTest.md

 enable some basic tests of eye gaze tracking with VR HMD's which support
 eye tracking.
 A setting of 1 will visualize the 2D gaze position, a setting of
 2 will visualize a 3D gaze ray in addition.

+The optional parameter 'withHandTracking', if provided and non-zero, will
+enable some basic tests of hand tracking with VR hardware that supports hand
+tracking.
+A setting of 1 will visualize the measured hand joint locations.

 After a keypress (or Enter/Back button press on the controller),
 visualizes tracked hand position and orientation of hand controllers and